salihmarangoz/basic_scan_matcher/README.md

 # Simple Scan Matcher (ROS+Python)

 Implementation of a scan matcher using only laser data and without any help from odometry sources.
 The method is implemented super-simple so it doesn't work well, and it may not work well in your cases.
 Use only for educational purposes.
-You can also check [the notebook](https://salihmarangoz.github.io/blog/2D-Scan-Matcher/) on my website for this experiment. (v2 notebook will be added later)
+You can also check my [notebook v1](https://salihmarangoz.github.io/blog/2D-Scan-Matcher/) and [notebook v2](https://salihmarangoz.github.io/blog/2D-Scan-Matcher-with-PyTorch/) for more information.

 V1) Point-to-point matching.
 Youtube Link: https://youtu.be/t-31ekrpjxk (jumps at 0:20 are solved with this [commit](https://github.com/salihmarangoz/basic_scan_matcher/commit/f026daef3b72d3a26e02d58c7a77bc7a88dfc232))